joemtyche/Motobai/README.md

 How to run:
 1. cd frontend
-2. npm run dev
+2. npm run dev (keep it on)
+3. Open another terminal

-3. cd backend
+4. cd backend
-4. python manage.py runserver
+5. python manage.py runserver